Herrlee G. Creel: Style and legacy

-He is especially known for Confucius: The Man and the Myth (1949), which argued that Confucius had been misunderstood because legend had obscured the facts of his life and his ideas.
+Creel was especially known for Confucius: The Man and the Myth (1949), which argued that Confucius had been misunderstood because legend had obscured the facts of his life and his ideas.
 Creel held that Confucius was a reformer and an individualist, as well as a democratic and revolutionary teacher.

 From the start of his career in the 1930s, Creel was an outspoken proponent of the theory that Chinese characters are inherently ideographic in nature.
-Creel was opposed by sinologists Peter A. Boodberg and Paul Pelliot, who believed that phonetic principles played a large role in the early history of Chinese characters.
+He was opposed by sinologists Peter A. Boodberg and Paul Pelliot, who believed that phonetic principles played a large role in the early history of Chinese characters.
+The scholar John DeFrancis objected to Creel's position, which he called "the ideographic myth."
+Creel in the 1930s set out to correct the widespread idea that a phonological system of writing, such as an alphabet, which represents sounds, was superior to an ideographic one, such as Chinese.
 The debate has continued many decades later without either side being able to discredit the other.

+Creel's language textbooks were controversial because they introduced students to Chinese using classical texts, not the modern language.

 Creel died at his home in Palos Park, Illinois, after a long illness, on June 1, 1994, at the age of 89.